-Entity Piedmont's % Ownership of Entity Related Building Consolidated/ Unconsolidated Net Carrying Net Carrying Amount as of Amount as of December 31, 2016 2015 Amount as of December 31, Primary Beneficiary Considerations 1201 Eye Street N.W.
+Entity Piedmont's % Ownership of Entity Related Building Consolidated/ Unconsolidated Aı et Carrying mount as of ecember 31, 2016 A et Carrying mount as of ecember 31, 2015 Primary Beneficiary Considerations 1201 Eye Street N.W.
 Associates, LLC 49.5% 1201 Eye Street Consolidated \$ (6.7) \$ (7.4) In accordance with the partnership's governing documents, Piedmont is entitled to 100% of the cash flow of the entity and has sole discretion in directing the management and leasing activities of the building.
 1225 Eye Street N.W.
 Associates, LLC 49.5% 1225 Eye Street Consolidated \$ 9.9 \$ 3.8 In accordance with the partnership's governing documents, Piedmont is entitled to 100% of the cash flow of the entity and has sole discretion in directing the management and leasing activities of the building.
-Piedmont 500 W. Monroe Fee, LLC 100% 500 W. Monroe Consolidated \$ 262.4 \$ 251.4 The Omnibus Agreement with the previous owner includes equity participation rights for the previous owner, if certain financial returns are achieved; however, Piedmont has sole decision making authority and is entitled to 100% of the economic benefits of the property until such returns are met.
+Piedmont 500 W. Monroe Fee, LLC 100% 500 W. Monroe Consolidated \$ 262.4 \$ 251.4 The own for retu has enti 251.4 The Omnibus Agreement with the previous owner includes equity participation rights for the previous owner, if certain financial returns are achieved; however, Piedmont has sole decision making authority and is entitled to 100% of the economic benefits of the property until such returns are met.